ceibensteiner/Molecular-Fireworks-in-NGC6946/README.md

 # Generating a database

-This repository contains the python scripts that sets up 3 python dictionaries which have been used in this paper: link.
+This repository contains the python scripts that sets up 3 python dictionaries which have been used in this paper: https://arxiv.org/abs/2201.02209.
 The main file is the `create_database_NGC6946.py` -- that creates a dictornary which contains:

 *  The fits files that have been defined in the `List_Files` directory in the `band_list_ngc6946.csv` and the `cube_list_ngc6946.csv` files.